 Marco: It took us about a year of searching.
-The funny thing with Toyota trucks, they're very hard to kill.
-We kept driving around and seeing great trucks roll by but they were usually being used as work horses and such.
+The funny thing with Toyota trucks — they’re very hard to kill.
+We kept driving around and seeing great trucks roll by but they were usually being used as workhorses and such.
 We hopped on Craigslist and searched for a few trucks with automatic transmission, and we soon realized that it would be cheaper (and more authentic to the films) to seek out a truck with manual transmission.
-In all we test drove three trucks.
-The first two having automatic transmission and were much more expensive than our final truck.
+In all, we test drove three trucks.
+The first two had an automatic transmission and were much more expensive than our final truck.

 Q3 – Time, Time, Time

-You mention in the About page on your website that you've put in countless number of hours in research and labor - how many hours would you estimate you've spent in total to date?
+You mention on the About page on your website that you’ve put in a countless number of hours in research and labor – how many hours would you estimate you’ve spent in total to date?

 Q4 – Rust-Eze

 It was mentioned on the site that the team is still trying to figure out how to weather the paint of the truck – any updates?